Eric Berglund · coloredrock

 Why not just buy something?

-Buildertrend, JobTread, Houzz Pro, Projul — the off-the-shelf options for a builder this size — all solve a broader workflow than the actual problem here.
+Buildertrend, JobTread, Houzz Pro, Projul.
+The off-the-shelf options for a builder this size.
+All solve a broader workflow than the actual problem here.
 The problem was narrow: preserve the existing estimating logic exactly, remove the spreadsheet’s failure modes, and make quoting faster without forcing the company into someone else’s process.
-A subscription tool would have flipped that around — the company bending its workflow to fit the software, paying every month forever, and still re-keying numbers because the SaaS didn’t quite know what a pool was.
+A subscription tool would have flipped that around.
+The company bending its workflow to fit the software, paying every month forever, and still re-keying numbers because the tool didn’t quite know what a pool was.

 The app was built around how the company already sold pools.
 Along the way we deliberately said no to features that look good on a competitor’s marketing page but create bloat at this company size: full Gantt scheduling, email marketing, daily field logs, vendor portals, lead scoring, revenue forecasting.
 Pool builders run on referrals, not drip campaigns.
 The result is a tool that does the customer’s work, not generic-contractor work the customer has to translate.